umamidayo/TaskRunner/README.md

 - Managing multiple updates in a single task
 - Creating custom schedules with specific intervals
 - Removing tasks when they're no longer needed
-- Method chaining for cleaner code
+- Method chaining for creating sequences of tasks

 ```lua
 local TaskRunner = require(ReplicatedStorage.Shared.TaskRunner)